PRINCIPLE INVESTIGATOR

 JOIN US!

-If you are interested in applying for a postdoctoral position, please email Brandon directly with your up-to-date CV, two representative publications, and at least one reference.
+If you want to apply for a postdoctoral position, please email Brandon directly with your up-to-date CV, two representative publications, and at least one reference.

-For graduates students, applications to the UCSB Chemistry program are systematized through the Department.
+For prospective graduate students, applications to the UCSB Chemistry program are submitted through the Department.
 Once accepted for study, or before, reach out to Brandon to discuss possible rotations.
+Did you experience hardship or barriers to achieving success, including, but not limited to, your race, ethnicity, gender identity, sexual orientation, or socioeconomic status?
+Include it in your personal statement!